 Vision statements are made of inspiration.
 On the other hand, the mission statement is informed.

-- The Vision statement shows the company’s future aspirations where the mission statement explains the company’s core purpose.
+- The Vision statement shows the company’s future aspirations whereas the mission statement explains the company’s core purpose.

-- A vision statement is shorter than the mission statement.
+- A vision statement is shorter than a mission statement.

 Facebook – “People use Facebook to connect with friends and family, discover what’s happening in the world, and share and express what’s important to them.”